stSLAYER/Python-Learning/README.md

 but hopefully in the future I'll be able to take on bigger tasks like automating exploits for vulnerable services!

 <h3>Progress so far</h3>
-I've covered the basics so far and this is what I've made so far: <br>
+I've covered the basics and this is what I've made so far: <br>
 - OWASP question based quiz